Jump to

 Back to the drawing board

-Learning about the technical requirements the engineers were accounting for via the user flow maps led me back to the drawing board - literally.
+Learning about the technical requirements the engineers were accounting for led me back to the drawing board - literally.
 I added fields to the Create New Device screen for information like:

-1. Type of device: was it a sensor or was it a gateway the sensor connected to?
+Type of device: was it a sensor or a gateway the sensors connected to?

-A simple confirmation box still gives users a path to back out in the rare instance they accidentally deleted a device.
+The confirmation box also gives users a path to back out in the rare instance they accidentally deleted a device.

-Based on my own experiences troubleshooting devices in freezer rooms that sometimes got down to -10°F, I had an idea of what I wanted to be immediately highlighted at the top of the Device Details screen.
-Consistent across multiple iterations of sketching out the information hierarchy were details such as:
+Based on my own experiences troubleshooting devices in freezer rooms that sometimes got down to -10°F, I had a pretty consistent idea of the information I wanted to be highlighted on the Device Details screen.

 Original Sketch